VFPX/FoxUnit/FoxUnit_Folders.md

 The class factory table

 The second file the FoxUnit class factory works with.
 This table is also located in the FoxUnit Path, but is created automatically if it doesn't exist.
-[That's why it doesn't appear in the FoxUnit SVN repository.](That's-why-it-doesn't-appear-in-the-FoxUnit-SVN-repository.)-this is a lie, but it reflects what it should be like The FoxUnit class factory needs write access to this file, so it should not be shared in SCC.

 ## `FXURresults.dbf`